8 Must-Know Ways To Bootstrap Market Your App

 Idea-stage and MVP apps need someone to help build out their public-facing company values and overall marketing presentation from the ground-up; while also not breaking the break.

-They need to be willing to truly immerse themselves in your industry and oftentimes work with you to learn to speak effectively to your audience across all mediums.
+But they need to be willing to truly immerse themselves in your industry and oftentimes work with you to learn to speak effectively to your audience across all mediums.

 It is your app idea, after all.

-Essentially, the person that fills this role early on will act as your brand’s voice, so choose wisely and be willing to take the time to help them hone in on the right message and continue to build upon their efforts.
+Essentially, the person that fills this role early on will act as your brand’s voice, so choose wisely and be willing to take the time to help them hone in on the right message and continue to help them build upon their efforts.

 You can expect this gig to be anywhere between 10-20 hours of commitment a week while your app is being built, but the more resources you have in place to support your social media content creation, the more cost-effective it can be towards your early marketing efforts.